ahmedalm1/cv-knowledge-engine-accelerator/README.md

 ![Architecture](https://user-images.githubusercontent.com/88718044/139073235-eb6b8b2c-3577-405e-b974-82bc951676dc.png)

 ### Sample Documents
-The sample documents used in this accelerator to create the demo were 223 dummy CV documents, acquired from [Resume Krafts](https://resumekraft.com/resume-examples/) website.
+The sample documents used to demo this accelerator are 223 dummy CV documents, acquired from [Resume Krafts](https://resumekraft.com/resume-examples/) website.

 ### Extracted Information
 The information and isights extracted from the CV documents can be grouped into three categories: